Plan to freeze spring garden peas if you crave them fresh after the season is long over.

 Over the first week after planting, the peas require water and cool weather to germinate.
 Then, they will start to come up.
 If you have a climbing pea variety, you’ll need to install a trellis for the peas to climb.

-You can use anything that will help the peas climb.
-You could use a bought trellis.
-You could use chicken wire or hog panels.
+You can use anything that will help the peas climb, such as a trellis, chicken wire or hog panels.
 Or, you could go the cheap-o way like me and install a trellis made of baling twine.

 Trellises help keep the peas growing tall and from falling over.
 Healthy free-standing pea plants are essential for a better, more yielding harvest season.